 How We Broke Free from Negativity and Created Open Communication

 Getting people to realize a communication problem exists isn’t easy.
-In response, management got together for a breakfast out of the office.
+In response, management got together for breakfast out of the office.
 A different venue offered everyone a way to eliminate the potential for those everyday office disruptions, foster communication, and exercise an alternative perspective.

 They decided to complete a 2-day management training on productive communication where they reviewed guidelines for safe communication aimed at rebuilding trust with each other.
 They implemented a strategy for the future, outlining rules, considerations and how-tos for effectively getting past hurdles.